The particle surface of spinning test particles: Quasi-local definition of the pole-diople particle surface based on the concept of the photon surface

 \section{Quasi-local definition of the pole-diople particle surface based on the concept of the photon surface}

 Based on the quasi-local definition of the photon surface given by~\cite{Claudel:2000yi}, one may give the following possible definition for a pole-dipole particle surface: \dn{ \it {Let $\mathcal{S}$ be a timelike hypersurface of $(\mathcal{M},\nabla_a,g_{ab})$.
 Let $x^a(s)$ is the world line of a pole-dipole particle on $\mathcal{S}$ and $u^a=dx^a/ds$ is the 4-velocity of the body along its world line.
 Let $v^a$ be a unit normal vector to $\mathcal{S}$ and $p^a$ be the 4-momentum of the pole-dipole particle.
-Then $\mathcal{S}$ is a pole-dipoe particle surface if it satisfies
+If for $\forall p\in S$, there exists at least one $x^a(s)\in S$ passing through $p$ and satisfies